MyTransport SG

 In 2 years time, the app will be the number one choice for foreigners and travellers, and able to reflect all the necessary pricing and information.

-Upon the completion of our tests, the decider decided to make minor amendments to the prototype, while retaining the main content.
-Moving forward, we could use the feedback to start another design sprint and develop a 2nd iteration of this prototype for another round of user tests.
+Upon completion of testing, the Decider opted to make minor amendments to the prototype while retaining the core content.
+Moving forward, the feedback could inform a subsequent design sprint to develop a second iteration of the prototype for another round of user testing.

 Conclusion

-In a short duration of 5 days, the design sprint helped us identify a problem to tackle, and eventually built a testable prototype to garner feedback and comments from potential users.
-The pace of the activities was fast, but extremely helpful as it encourages continuous action from the team to stay nimble and ensure progress.
+Within a short span of five days, the design sprint facilitated the identification of a problem to address and the creation of a testable prototype to gather feedback from potential users.
+The fast-paced activities promoted continuous action, keeping the team agile and ensuring steady progress.

-Throughout the sprint, tons of ideas were collectively produced and debated.
-The diversity of the team also contributed to the wide array of design possibilities during our discussions.
-The beauty of a design sprint is to create and test ideas quickly.
-Getting an interactive prototype out for user testing in just 4 days helped us gain quick insights on how our ideas fare by hearing and seeing what people love or hate.
-Should our proposed solution fail, we would have avoided lengthy development time and effort that could now be used to focus on other possible ideas.
+Throughout the sprint, a multitude of ideas were generated and debated.
+The team's diversity contributed to a broad range of design possibilities during discussions.
+The strength of a design sprint lies in the ability to quickly create and test ideas.
+Delivering an interactive prototype for user testing within four days provided rapid insights into which concepts resonated with users and which did not.
+If a proposed solution proved unsuccessful, significant development time and effort could be avoided, allowing focus to shift to other potential ideas.

 Takeaway